venam/Manga-DL/README.md

 If you want to download from mangapark:  <br>
  <br>
 start the program with park as the argument.  <br>
-Enter the same thing as above.
+Enter the same thing as above. <br>
+You can check the files to change the downloader to an external download manager. <br>
+The script can take command line args. <br>